revature-react-5-4-20-classroom/project-1-steenn30/README.md

 - An Employee can view the Employee Homepage
 - An Employee can logout
 - An Employee can submit a reimbursement request
-- An Employee can upload an image of his/her receipt as part of the reimbursement request
+- An Employee can upload an image of his/her receipt as part of the reimbursement request (optional)
 - An Employee can view their pending reimbursement requests
 - An Employee can view their resolved reimbursement requests
 - An Employee can view their information